 If you have been fortunate enough to be in a position during your lifetime to donate to charitable causes, then you may wish to continue doing so long after your death.
 Just as you make plans to provide for your family members and loved ones after your death, you can include charitable giving in your estate plan as well.
-A thorough consultation with your Sacramento-San Joaquin Valley estate planning attorney is, of course, necessary in order to incorporate your charity into your estate plan; however, there are some key points about charitable giving and estate planning that may be helpful to understand.
+A thorough consultation with an experienced and qualified estate planning attorney is, of course, necessary in order to incorporate your charity into your estate plan; however, there are some key points about charitable giving and estate planning that may be helpful to understand.

 A direct gift through your Last Will and Testament or Living Trust are options; however, special types of charitable trusts may offer more flexibility as well as offers probate and tax advantages that a direct bequest does not.